tadepada/Nexus-Protocol/README.md

 ### Our Current Goal: A Working Proof of Concept

 Our immediate priority is to deliver a **Minimal Viable Product (MVP)** in the form of a simulation.
 We believe in "show, don't tell."
-This MVP will demonstrate the core principle of our architecture: a high-level "Cloud Cortex" (LLM) providing strategic goals to a low-level, real-time "Onboard Core."
+This MVP demonstrates the core principle of our architecture: a high-level "Cloud Cortex" (LLM) providing strategic goals to a low-level, real-time "Onboard Core."

-Check our `ROADMAP.md` for details on the MVP.
+Check our `ROADMAP.md` for details on the MVP and see our `QUICKSTART.md` to run it yourself!

 ### The Vision